How Do I Continue Socializing My Puppy With Other Dogs?

 Starting with Short Meetups

 When introducing your puppy to new dogs, it is best to start with short meetups to gradually acclimate them to different dogs and environments.
-Begin by organizing brief encounters with friendly and well-behaved dogs in a controlled environment.
+Begin by organizing brief with friendly and well-behaved dogs in a controlled environment.
 This may involve inviting a friend's dog over for a short playdate or meeting up with a fellow dog owner for a supervised interaction.
 Keep the initial meetings short, around 10 to 15 minutes, and observe your puppy's body language to ensure they are comfortable.
 Gradually increase the duration of these meetups as your puppy becomes more familiar and comfortable with new dogs.

 Adding More Dogs to the Socializing Mix